-We were fortunate that we were able to find takers for all the oversized things that were a tough sell, some at the last minute.
+We were fortunate that we found takers for all the over-sized things that were a tough sell, some at the last minute.
 Large architectural flat files and a seven-foot-tall harp case were two of them.
-(Mr. Roberts, harp purchaser and Craig’s List to the rescue!)
-There is a big Good Will store in Stapleton and I must have made 25-30 trips over there with carloads of stuff.
-Still, there was too much to do and we weren’t ready when the movers came.
-The goal was to rid ourselves of 80 percent of our belongings and I think we might have hit about 60 percent.
+(Mr. Roberts, harp purchaser, and Craig’s List to the rescue!)
+There is a big Good Will store in Stapleton, and I must have made 25-30 trips over there with carloads of stuff.
+Still, there was too much to do, and we weren’t ready when the movers came.
+The goal was to rid ourselves of 80 percent of our belongings.
+I think we might have hit about 60 percent.
 Oh, and the apartment to which we moved is up three flights of stairs.
 And it was about 95 degrees that entire week.
 Ugh.

 We had a new understanding of the word exhaustion by the end of it.
 My calves were screaming for mercy from lugging boxes up the stairs.
-The closing went well but we signed the place over at 10am and still had things in the house to move!
+The closing went well, but we signed the place over at 10am and still had things in the house to move!
 Ack!
-By law in Colorado the buyers take possession when the sellers sign it over.
-The fact that we weren’t completely out by the time we signed was unacceptable.
+By law, in Colorado, the buyers take possession when the sellers sign it over.
+The fact that we weren’t out by the time we signed was unacceptable.
 The buyers were understandably annoyed, but what could we do?
 At that point: apologize profusely and get ‘er done!
 We both had to work that day as well.
 The timing was abysmal.
-So, at 8:30pm we went back over to finish up.
-After a few more trips back and forth we were finally out by 10pm.
+So, at 8:30pm, we went back over to finish up.
+After a few more trips back and forth, we were finally out by 10pm.
 We left the new owners a bottle of bubbly and some restaurant coupons and hoped they would be ok with it.
 Happily, they were.

-Our goal is to leave for Portugal by September, we now have about two months to relieve ourselves of a lot more stuff and ship over the rest.
+Our goal is to leave for Portugal by September.
+We now have about two months to relieve ourselves of a lot more stuff and ship over the rest.
 Holy mother of F: why do we need so much stuff?!
 We don’t, that’s the thing.
-The purge continues but now we have a nice new neighborhood and time to breath, at least.
+The purge continues, but now we have a new neighborhood and time to breathe, at least.

 In the meantime, cool off with a cocktail!
 Or three…